cysouw/graphicalgrammar/text/germany.md

 - Nebengeordnete Sätze: Ā
 - Gleichgeordnete Sätze: Ā̄

-In this edition he also promises to write a more extensive explanation of his notation, but he never seems to have done this.
+In this edition he also promises to write a more extensive explanation of his notation, but he never seems to have done this:

-> Es ergeben sich die manchfaltigsten Gestalten von Sätzen von der einfachsten Schreibart an bis zur compliciertesten.
-Die Darstellung solcher Satzbilder durch Formeln ist äußert lehrreich und förderlich, sowohl für das Verständnis scherer Sätze, als für das Schreiben. […] Solche Formeln zur Darstellung von Satzbildern zu geben, muß sich der Verfaßer vorbehalten für eine besondere kleine Schrift, welche eine Ergänzung der Syntax für eine höhere Lehrstufe bilden soll. [@bauer1863: 128]
+> Die Darstellung solcher Satzbilder durch Formeln ist äußert lehrreich und förderlich, sowohl für das Verständnis schwerer Sätze, als für das Schreiben. […] Solche Formeln zur Darstellung von Satzbildern zu geben, muß sich der Verfaßer vorbehalten für eine besondere kleine Schrift, welche eine Ergänzung der Syntax für eine höhere Lehrstufe bilden soll. [@bauer1863: 128]
+>
+> The presentation of such *Satzbilder* through formulas is very instructive and beneficial, both for the understanding of difficult sentences and for the writing. […] The demonstration of such formulas of the *Satzbilder* will be reserved for a special small booklet, which will be an extension of the syntax for the for the higher classes.

-### Hermes (1852) *Unsere Muttersprache*
+### Hermes (1852) *Unsere Muttersprache* {#sec:hermes1852}

 Ferdinand Hermes (dates unknown) was director of a privately run school in Berlin, called *Höhere Töchterschule zum heiligen Kreuz*.^[Annual school-report of 1877: <https://google.com/books?id=oS4-AQAAMAAJ>.]
 He was also Chairman of the *Verein für höhere Töchterschulen* and Editor-in-Chief of the journal *Stoa: Zeitschrift für die Interessen der höheren Töchterschulen*.^[Digital versions of the journal Stoa from 1868 and 1869: <https://scripta.bbf.dipf.de/viewer/toc/020698577>.]